The Sound of Settling: Appearances in other media

 The song was featured as a free download in the popular video game Tap Tap Revenge 2 from the App Store for the iPhone OS.

 It was featured in Season 2 of The O.C., in the twentieth episode "The O.C.
 Confidential".

 The song is mentioned in the song "Bukowski" by the British band Moose Blood in the line "Introduce you to Clarity, teach you the words to The Sound Of Settling".

 The song was also featured on the soundtracks for two movies, Wedding Crashers, and Mean Creek.

+The song was also famously featured in the trailer for the 2005 romantic comedy drama Shopgirl, starring Steve Martin, Claire Danes, and Jason Schwartzman.